 In contrast, postsecondary education requires students with disabilities to be much more self-directed about gaining access to the key accommodations they need.
 While K-12’s emphasis is on ensuring students’ success, postsecondary disability services is focused upon "leveling the playing field" for students with disabilities so that they have equal opportunity and equal access.
 With these important distinctions in mind, the following represent key features of Disability Services at Columbia:

 - Students must self identify with Disability Services to request accommodations

-- Students also must provide documentation that meets Disability Services' guidelines of their condition/disability.
-Colleges are not responsible for assessing or determining students’ disability status or related needs.
+- Students also must provide documentation of their condition/disability that meets Disability Services' guidelines.
+Colleges are not responsible for assessing or determining a student's disability status or related needs.

 - Higher education institutions, including Columbia, review students’ documentation and determine their disability-related needs for academic adjustments and reasonable accommodations.
 Eligibility for specific accommodations may differ from high school to college.

 - Reasonable accommodations are coordinated by Disability Services and may provide eligible students with accommodations and support services such as extended time on exams, note-taking services, textbooks and other materials in an alternate format, as well as sign-language interpreting, and CART and C-Print services.
 Accommodations are determined on an individual basis according to documentation and academic and program requirements.